alihussainzada/simple-php-blog/README.md

 ## Project Overview

-**PurpleBlog** isn’t just a blog—it’s a showcase of my growing skills in PHP.
+**KoalaSEC Blog** isn’t just a blog—it’s a showcase of my growing skills in PHP.
 With a focus on core PHP concepts and hands-on experience, this project covers the essentials:

 - **User Authentication**: Secure login and session management.
 - **CRUD Operations**: Add, update, and delete blog posts with ease.